P A T I N A

 lwM: I'm thrilled to give hand engraved items as well as receive it because it is so emotionally substantial.

-You made a comment that Lana hears time and time again. . .
+You made a comment that John hears time and time again. . .
 "When I want something really special, I always come here."

-What are some of the most memorable gifts that you purchased at LJ Lewis Silver and for what occasions?
+What are some of the most memorable gifts that you purchased at Franciscus Silver & Pewter Gifts and for what occasions?

 DP: There have been so many….
 There's the sterling silver ruler because I tell people if you aren't measuring it you aren't managing it!
 Cuffs, baby gifts, the graduation gifts… I call it “memory making.”